OrderAndCh4oS/remarque-docs-demo/README.md

 ## Contributing

-Just make a PR to collaborate
+Just make a PR to collaborate on our project